adamfinkelstein/hepcat-chair/README.md

 ## Running `chair.py`

-To run it, activate the virtual environment (above) and then run:
+Unlike fake.py above, this program does not need the virtual environment above.
+To run it:

 ```
 python chair.py --help